tarashaidar/nodeJS-todoApp/README.md

 How to install:

 Run npm install in root directory
-After successfull installation, run npm start
+After successfull installation,run npm start